Skip to main content

 1. Go to the VM instances page by visiting https://console.cloud.google.com/compute/instances.
 It will list all the instances in your project.

-2. For every instance, click on the name of the instance.
+2. For each instance, click the instance name.

 3. Under SSH Keys, ensure Block project-wide SSH keys is selected.